xipki/xipki/README.md

   - Embedded support of publisher for OCSP responder
   - Signature algorithms of certificates
     - SHA*withRSA: where * is 1, 224, 256, 384 and 512
-    - SHA*withRSAandMGF1: : where * is 1, 224, 256, 384 and 512
+    - SHA*withRSAandMGF1: where * is 1, 224, 256, 384 and 512
-    - SHA*withECDSA: : where * is 1, 224, 256, 384 and 512
+    - SHA*withECDSA: where * is 1, 224, 256, 384 and 512
-    - SHA*withPlainECDSA: : where * is 1, 224, 256, 384 and 512
+    - SHA*withPlainECDSA: where * is 1, 224, 256, 384 and 512
-    - SHA*withDSA: : where * is 1, 224, 256, 384 and 512
+    - SHA*withDSA: where * is 1, 224, 256, 384 and 512
  - Native support of X.509 extensions
-    - AdditionalInformation
+    - AdditionalInformation (German national standard CommonPKI)
-    - Admission
+    - Admission (German national standard CommonPKI)
-    - AuthorityInformationAccess
+    - AuthorityInformationAccess (RFC 5280)
-    - AuthorityKeyIdentifier
+    - AuthorityKeyIdentifier (RFC 5280)
-    - BasicConstraints
+    - BasicConstraints (RFC 5280)
-    - BiometricInfo
+    - BiometricInfo (RFC 3739)
-    - CertificatePolicies
+    - CertificatePolicies (RFC 5280)
-    - CRLDistributionPoints
+    - CRLDistributionPoints (RFC 5280)
-    - ExtendedKeyUsage
+    - ExtendedKeyUsage (RFC 5280)
-    - FreshestCRL
+    - FreshestCRL (RFC 5280)
-    - InhibitAnyPolicy
+    - InhibitAnyPolicy (RFC 5280)
-    - IssuerAltName
+    - IssuerAltName (RFC 5280)
-    - KeyUsage
+    - KeyUsage (RFC 5280)
-    - NameConstraints
+    - NameConstraints (RFC 5280)
-    - OcspNoCheck
+    - OcspNoCheck (RFC 6960)
-    - PolicyConstrains
+    - PolicyConstrains (RFC 5280)
-    - PolicyMappings
+    - PolicyMappings (RFC 5280)
-    - PrivateKeyUsagePeriod
+    - PrivateKeyUsagePeriod (RFC 5280)
-    - QCStatements
+    - QCStatements (RFC 3739)
-    - Restriction
+    - Restriction (German national standard CommonPKI)
-    - SMIMECapabilities
+    - SMIMECapabilities (RFC 4262)
-    - SubjectAltName
+    - SubjectAltName (RFC 5280)
-    - SubjectInfoAccess
+    - SubjectInfoAccess (RFC 5280)
-    - SubjectKeyIdentifier
+    - SubjectKeyIdentifier (RFC 5280)
     - TLSFeature (RFC 7633)
-    - ValidityModel
+    - ValidityModel (German national standard CommonPKI)
  - Support of both random and sequential certificate serial number assignment
  - Management of multiple CAs in one software instance
  - Multiple software instances (all can be in active mode) for the same CA